-Republic is sat near the source of the Sanpoil River, a tributary of the Columbia River.
-Swan Lake is just a few miles south of this town, and, despite its winter lows, it’s a popular lake for fishing and swimming come summer.
+Republic sits near the source of the Sanpoil River, a tributary of the Columbia River.
+Swan Lake is just a few miles south of this town, and despite its winter lows, it’s a popular lake for fishing and swimming come summer.
 You’ll also find the Colville National Forest here, which surrounds Republic.

 Animals in Republic, Washington

 Northeastern Washington is a fascinating and diverse region that is home to a variety of animals.
 Visitors to the area should be aware of the potential for encounters with large predators like bears and mountain lions, but can also enjoy observing the area’s many unique and fascinating wildlife species.

 Here are some of the animals that call this area home.